steadybit/docs-public/content/getting-started/40-run-experiment-eks.md

 ![Create experiment step 1](img-run/experiment-step1.png)

 ### Step 4.1 Define Experiment

 First step is to give our experiment a meaningful name and define the environment where to be executed.
-To keep things simple, we choose the Global area to get access to everything steadybit has discovered and not being limited in scope/permissions yet.
+To keep things simple, we choose the Global environment to get access to everything steadybit has discovered and not being limited in scope/permissions yet.

 ![Create experiment step 2](img-run/experiment-step2.png)